-Mary Slessor was a hard working Scottish mill girl and an unorthodox Sunday School teacher in Dundee in the mid 19th century.
-Inspired by David Livingstone, she became a missionary in Calabar, Nigeria, an area where no European had set foot before.
-Despite illness and constant danger, she lived with the tribes, learned their language, and respected their traditions, putting an end to some barbaric practises, such as the killing of twins.
+Mary Slessor was a hard working Scottish mill girl and an unorthodox Sunday School teacher, who, inspired by David Livingstone, became a missionary in Calabar, Nigeria, an area where no European had set foot before.
+Despite several bouts of illness and constant danger, she lived with the tribes, learned their language, and traditions, earning their respect and putting an end to some barbaric practises, such as the killing of twins.
 She adopted many Nigerian children (particularly twins) who had been left to die.

 Mary died in 1915, aged 67, with great mourning amongst the tribes to whom she had dedicated her whole life.

 Dundee yearsAfrica yearsMary’s legacy

 Click the year above to see more information about Mary’s life